tehzzohwan/boost-app-angular/README.md

 ## Development server

+Clone, setup and run the backend server [Node.JS app](https://github.com/tehzzohwan/boost-app-api)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Run the backend then connect on `http://localhost:8080/api/products`

 ## Code scaffolding